 The EEI (Edison Electric Institute) publishes electricity generation data weekly.
-The current report for the week ended December 11, 2015, shows that US electricity generation dropped back to 72.3 million MWh (megawatt-hours).
+The current report for the week that ended December 4, 2015, shows that US electricity generation scaled to 74.5 million MWh (megawatt-hours) that week.

-The week’s electricity generation was also lower than the 76.9 million MWh reported during the same week in 2014.
+However, the week’s electricity generation was marginally lower than the 75 million MWh reported during the same week in 2014.

 Why is this indicator important?

-More than 90% of the coal produced in the United States is used for the generation of electricity.
-This means that the power utility segment is coal’s largest end user.
+More than 90% of the coal produced in the United States is used for the generation of electricity, meaning that the power utility segment is coal’s largest end user.
 As a result, coal and utility investors watch electricity generation trends.
 Because electricity storage is expensive, most produced electricity is consumed right away.
-So electricity generation mirrors consumption.
+As a result, electricity generation mirrors consumption.

 What does this mean for coal producers?